 Focus group.
 Popular method presenting the moderated discussion of the product, its features, benefits and drawbacks within the group of people potentially close to the target audience.
 Altering some characteristics of the group, for example, age, gender, education level, tech literacy, researchers can receive the variety of data and see how these features can influence user behavior.

 Task analysis.
 The method exploring the tasks and goals which users have interacting with the product.
-Understanding what users want to do enables designer to consider the fast and effective ways to achieve these goals.
+Understanding what users want to do enables the designer to consider the fast and effective ways to achieve these goals.

 Eyetracking.
 Special devices enable the designer to review which zones of the website or app users interact with more actively and use these zones in the most efficient and informative way.